-- joint ventures: these are joint arrangements whereby the parties (called "joint venturers") that have joint control of the arrangement have rights to the net assets of the arrangement.
-Each joint venturer is required to recognise its right to the net asset of the arrangement using the equity method; - joint operations (if any): these are joint arrangements in which the parties (called "joint operators") that have joint control of the arrangement have rights to the assets, and obligations to the liabilities, relating to the arrangement.
+- joint ventures: these are joint arrangements whereby the parties (called "joint venturers") that have joint control of the entity have rights to the net assets of this entity.
+Each joint venturer is required to recognise its right to the net asset of the entity using the equity method: - joint operations (if any): these are joint arrangements in which the parties (called "joint operators") that have joint control of the arrange- - ment have rights to the assets, and obligations to the liabilities, relating to the arrangement.
 Each joint operator records 100% of the assets/liabilities, expenses/revenues relating to its interest in the joint operation, as well as the portion of assets held jointly.